17 September 2018 - 20 September 2018

 Sign up to become a Cool Forest Ambassador!

 We are very proud to announce that Her Excellency Elisabeth Köstinger, Federal Minister for Sustainability and Tourism of Austria, joins the Cool Forest Ambassador initiative: “Multifunctional boreal forests and mountain forests are among the ecosystems most affected by climate change.
 They play a key role in tackling climate change and achieving the Paris climate goals.
 I am therefore supporting the IBFRA18 Cool Forests Conference and I am delighted to be an Ambassador for Cool Forests.“

 The "Cool Forests at risk?" event is much more than a usual conference - it is the start of a collective effort, initiated by scientists from IBFRA, PEEX, and IIASA, supported by IUFRO.
 The event will bring together academia, decision makers and the public to create solutions for a sustainable future.

 For the first time a bridge between boreal and mountain forest ecosystems and their people is built.
 This involves scientists, political decision makers, private sector, and civil society as a whole.

 The conference is hosted by IIASA, in collaboration with the International Boreal Forest Research Association, the Pan-Eurasian Experiment, and the International Union of Forest Research Organizations.

-Find out more on the IBFRA18 Conference website.
+Find out more and register on the IBFRA18 Conference website.